-5.7.2.2 Restrict encrypted data to items that can be restored (replaced) by methods other than fingerprint authentication.
+5.7.2.2 Restrict encrypted data to items that can be restored (replaced) by methods other than biometric authentication.
 (Required)

-When an app uses fingerprint authentication features for the encryption of data within the app, the app must be designed in such a way as to allow the data to be recovered (replaced) by methods other than fingerprint authentication.
+When an app uses biometric authentication features for the encryption of data within the app, the app must be designed in such a way as to allow the data to be recovered (replaced) by methods other than biometric authentication.